 So, what is an order of magnitude?
 Well, let's jump straight into the article and find out, shall we?

 What is an order of magnitude?

 With scientific progress, people are able to study objects and structures that seemed inaccessible centuries ago.
-For instance, chemistry can use precise equipment to look at particles, while astronomers are able to find out more and more about planets and galaxies many light-years away.
+For instance, can use precise equipment to look at particles, while are able to find out more and more about planets and galaxies many light-years away.

 Whichever side you're on, it may prove tiring or even difficult to make calculations about objects that are so tiny or so huge.
 Of course, we can always convert the units to their smaller/larger equivalents, but there's a far more elegant way of dealing with this problem - scientific notation.

 Formally, expressing a number in scientific notation (also called standard form, especially in the UK) means writing it as:

 a = b * 10ⁿ,

 ais the number we want to have in scientific notation;

 bis (including a sign) a value between 1 and 10 (including 1 but excluding 10); and

 nis some integer (possibly negative).